Nathanpmyoung/nathanpmyoung.github.io/pages/Manifold.md

 - In terms of incentives, manifold pay almost their entire "willingness to pay" for new signups in the signup bonus ($2.50).
 It's in their fake currency, but they hope that one day it will be real money.
 I guess that's a double incentive to their users.
+- The pivot
+	- Not clear that they really are in a, run on the bank situation
+	- Not great on how they deal with implied trust